ashcrow/flask-track-usage/docs/hooks.rst

 Flask-Track-Usage Hooks
 =======================

-The library supports post-storage functions that can do extra functions after the
+The library supports post-storage functions that can optionally do more after the request itself is stored.

 How To Use
 ----------